jjhiew/powderkeglabs-site/public/blog/electronic-condo-proxies.md

-*I'm on my condominium corporation's volunteer board of directors, so this is a bit of a personal project.*
+*I'm on my condominium corporation's volunteer board of directors, so this is a bit of a personal project for PKL.*

+---

-According to the [Ontario Condominium Act](), every condo needs to hold an annual general meeting of owners (the AGM).
-The meeting is used to conduct business that requires all owners to vote, like electing new directors and voting on by-laws.
-It's very similar to the AGM's held by traditional public corporations.
+As per the [Ontario Condominium Act](http://www.ontario.ca/laws/statute/98c19), every condo needs to hold an annual general meeting (AGM) for unit owners.
+The meeting is used to [conduct business that requires owners to vote](http://www.condoinformation.ca/owners-meetings-voting) such as the election new directors or the addition of new by-laws.
+It's similar to the AGM's held by traditional public corporations.

+##### What is "Quorum"?
-Each meeting requires "quorum" -- a minimum number of owners to be present -- in order for it to be considered valid.
-The Condo Act mandates the minimums to be at least 25% of units in a condo.
-Owners can attend in person or be represented by proxy.
-A proxy is someone that's designated to be able to vote on the owners behalf through through a legal form.
+Each meeting requires a minimum number of units to be present in order for it to be considered valid.
+The Condo Act requires quorum to be at least 25% of the units in a condo.
+Owners can either attend the meeting in person or be represented by proxy.

+##### What is a "Proxy"?
+Owners can fill out a form that legally assigns power of representation to a third party.
+A Proxy also has the power to vote on that owners behalf, but are typically obligated to vote according to the owner's wishes.

 ##### Many condos struggle to achieve quorum
 Why?

-There are a lot of reasons, but the primary one is "owner apathy" - owners just don't care enough to attend or submit a proxy.
+It's a complex question, but it really comes down to this:  owners just don't care enough to attend meetings or submit a proxy form.
+Actually, owners don't care enough to do *anything* that requires significant effort or that poses an inconvenience to them.

+The condo industry has a term for this -- "Owner Apathy".

+We can't blame owners for being apathetic, life is too busy to worry about boring meetings and legal forms.

-#### So what if quorum's not reached?
+##### So what if quorum's not reached?
-Then the meeting must be adjourned and rescheduled for a later date.
-The challenge is you won't know if you reached quorum until the meeting commences.
-Having to adjourn and reschedule an in-progress meeting is a huge waste of time and money, especially for condos that lack the facilities hold it on site.
+The meeting must be adjourned and rescheduled for a later date.
+The challenge is this: you won't know if you'll reached quorum until the meeting commences.
+It's not something you can plan for; having to adjourn and reschedule an in-progress meeting is a huge waste of time and money.
+This is especially true for condos that lack the facilities to hold meetings on site.

 There are also costs related to the service of notice (printing and postage), auditor attendance, minute takers, and more.

-In my condo's case, it's approximately $2500 in hard costs to hold each meeting.
+In my condo's case, it's approximately $2500 in hard costs to hold a meeting.

-#### How do condos deal with quorum now?
+##### How do condos deal with quorum now?
-They ask owners to fill out a proxy and register it with the condo immediately.
-It's basically the only way we can guarantee representation.
-But getting owners to do this is easier said than done.
-More often than not, it requires significant effort by the directors and management to canvas and solicit owners for proxies.
+They ask owners to fill out a proxy and send it to the management office immediately -- it's basically the only way we can guarantee representation.
+But getting owners to submit a proxy is easier said than done,  remember what I said about apathy?

+Getting an owner to read the AGM informational package, fill out a proxy form, then drop it off at the management office is no simple task.
+It usually requires significant effort by the directors and management to canvas door-to-door and solicit owners for proxies.

-##### *You want me to canvas after a full day of work?
+##### *What?!
+You want *me* to canvas after a full day of work?
 Ain't NOBODY got time for that!*
-Directors are volunteers and often lack the time (or will) to canvas.
-I definitely *don't* want to spend the few precious hours I have every evening knocking on doors disturbing owners.
+Directors are volunteers and often lack the time or will to canvas.
+I *definitely* don't want to spend the few precious hours I have in the evenings knocking on doors.
+Owners don't want their evenings to be disturbed either.

 And management shouldn’t be soliciting owners for political reasons.

-There’s got to be a better way.
-Maybe some sort of online proxy form?
-Luckily we happen to be some kick-ass software developers.
+There’s got to be a better way, and we had an idea...

+---

 #### THE ELECTRONIC PROXY FORM
 We believed we could achieve quorum through proxies alone by: